- BOYS' AND GIRLS' BADMINTON:

 Assistant Varsity Baseball Coach Vicente Hernandez grew up in San Jose, where he attended Bellarmine College Preparatory.
 He later attended CCSF and De Anza College.
 He was forced to end his college baseball career due to eye problems and began working as a hitting and outfield instructor for Stanford Baseball Camps.
 In addition to coaching, Vicente is a student in Kinesiology at San Francisco State.

 Randy Bessolo has been the Red Devils’ head boys’ Varsity Basketball coach since the 2005–2006 season.
-During his tenure, the Red Devils have averaged 24 wins per season; won either 1st place in the league regular season (2008, 2009, 2011, 2012, 2013, 2014) or the league tournament championship (2009, 2010, 2011, 2013, 2015) eight consecutive years (2008-15); risen to be the top-ranked high school team in San Francisco during several seasons (2010, 2011, 2013, 2015); advanced three times (2010, 2011, 2015) to the Final Four of the D5 California State Championship Tournament; and won the C.I.F.
-NorCal D5 Championship in 2015 playing in the State Finals at Cal's Haas Pavilion and on statewide television.
-Randy has been named a NorCal Double-Goal Coach of the Year by the Positive Coaching Alliance (2010), NorCal D5 Coach of the Year in 2015 by NorCalpreps.com and received the first annual UHS Jim Tracy Coaching Award in 2015.
+During his tenure, the Red Devils have averaged 25 wins per season; won 1st place in the league regular season (2008, 2009, 2011, 2012, 2013, 2014, 2017, 2018) and the league tournament championship (2009, 2010, 2011, 2013, 2015, 2018); risen to be the top-ranked high school team in San Francisco during several seasons (2010, 2011, 2013, 2015, 2018); advanced four times (2010, 2011, 2015, 2019) to the Final Four of the D5 or D3 California State Championship Tournament; and won the C.I.F.
+NorCal D5 Championship in 2015; and won the NorCal D3 Championship in 2019 playing in the State Finals at Golden 1 Arena in Sacramento and on statewide television.
+Randy has been named a NorCal Double-Goal Coach of the Year by the Positive Coaching Alliance (2010), NorCal D5 Coach of the Year in 2015 by NorCalpreps.com and received the first annual UHS Jim Tracy Coaching Award in 2015 and was named D3 State Coach of the Year by Cal-Hi Sports in 2019.
 An All-CIF Southern Section player at the Thacher School in Ojai, CA, Randy led his team to the section’s Final Four during his senior year.
 He continued his basketball career at Columbia University, and holds degrees from both Columbia and Harvard Business School.
 Randy’s coaching background includes one year as a volunteer assistant coach at Columbia and five years with the Illinois Warriors Basketball Club in Chicago.
 In San Francisco, he has teamed up with UHS alumnus Evan Jones ’99 to run the Bay Area Warriors Basketball Club.
 Over 40 of Randy’s former players have gone on to play Division I college basketball at schools, including Duke, Illinois, DePaul, Northwestern, UCLA, Yale, and Columbia.
 Many others have gone on to play at the D2, D3, NAIA and Juco levels.
 Randy has over 20 years of experience working with urban youth as part of several organizations, including the Catholic Big Brother, Cabrini-Green Tutoring, and Mercy Boys Home Hoops for Homework programs.

 Ryan Chisolm, a native of Gilroy, started as the JV Boys' Basketball coach in 2013.
 Basketball has always been a huge part of his life, and he brings high school and college playing and coaching experience to the basketball program.
 During the summers, he coaches for Basketball Jones Hoop Camps and this has helped shaped his passion for coaching basketball to kids of all ages.
 He recently earned his master's in Sport Management from the University of San Francisco.
 Ryan is the Assistant Athletic Director at UHS; he previously worked for Stanford Athletics as an event manager for a variety of their NCAA sport programs.